UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 !!! warning

     Work in progress.
-Updating Racckham instructions to Pelle ones.
+Updating Rackham instructions to Pelle ones.

 ## `sbatch` (and `interactive`) on Pelle